cbrnr/sleepecg/CONTRIBUTING.md

 ## Development environment

-Make sure to use a supported Python version.
-You might want to [create a virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments) instead of working your main environment.
-In the root of the local clone of your fork, install SleepECG as follows:
+We recommend using [uv](https://docs.astral.sh/uv/) to install and manage your Python environment.
+Install the tool according to the instructions on the website (there is no need to install Python separately, as uv will automatically download and install a suitable version).

+In a terminal, change to the `sleepecg` folder containing your fork and run the following command:

 ```
-pip install -e . --group dev
+uv sync --locked --all-extras --all-groups
 ```

-When using the flag [`-e`](https://pip.pypa.io/en/stable/cli/pip_install/#install-editable), pip does not copy the package to `site-packages/`, but creates a link to your local repository.
-Any changes to the source code are directly reflected in the "installed" package.
-Installing the optional `[dev]` dependencies makes sure all tools for style checking, testing, and building documentation are locally available.
+This installs SleepECG in editable mode together with all development dependencies (for style checking, testing, and building documentation).
+Any changes to the source code are directly reflected in the installed package.
+You can then run a command inside this environment with `uv run <command>`, for example `uv run pytest`.

 ## Code style